5T33Z0/Clover-Crate/Graphics/README.md

 - `Inject ATI` &rarr; For ATI/AMD GPUs.
 See "[**FB Name**](https://github.com/5T33Z0/Clover-Crate/tree/main/Graphics#fb-name)" for details.
 - `Inject NVidia` &rarr; For older NVIDIA Cards, **not** requiring on NVIDIA WebDrivers.</br> Kepler cards and newer (e.g. Maxwell or Pascal) rely on WebDrivers.
 These can only be installed in post-install.
 Therefore, you need to do the following:
 	- Use boot-arg `nv_disable=1` to disable the card and use the software renderer to display an image during the macOS installation instead.
-	- Once macOS is running, [**download**](https://www.tonymacx86.com/nvidia-drivers/) and install the appropriate WebDriver for your macOS build (supported up to macOS High Sierra only).
+	- Once macOS is running, [**download**](https://www.tonymacx86.com/nvidia-drivers/) and install the appropriate WebDriver for your macOS build (supported up to macOS High Sierra only).[^1]
 	- Next, delete the `nv_disable=1` boot-arg
 	- In the **System Parameters** Section, enable **NvidiaWeb**
 	- Save your `config.plist` and reboot.
 Graphics acceleration should work now.</br>
 	For more details about using NVIDIA cards, please refer to the [**Nvidia GeForce FAQs**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.GeForce.en.md).

+[^1]: Although NVIDIA Cards ***were*** officially supported up to macOS High Sierra, you can no longer install Nvidia Web Drivers since [Nvidia revoked the certificates](https://twitter.com/khronokernel/status/1532545973372588033) shortly after Khronokernel figured out how to enable Nvidia Web Drivers in macOS Monterey.
+I don't know if this also affects previously installed Web Drivers (I guess you have to stay offline to not lose the Certs), but at this stage my advice would be to just move on and switch to AMD.

 **NOTES**: